ncatlab/nlab-content/pages/3/7/9/0/973/content.md

 An overview of the theory is given in

-* Ad&#225;mek and Rosicky,  _Locally Presentable and Accessible Categories_.
+* Ad&#225;mek and Rosicky,  _[[Locally Presentable and Accessible Categories]]_.
 Cambridge University Press, Cambridge,
 1994.

 An extensive treatment of the links between theories, sketches and models can be found in

+* Makkai, Par&#233;, _Accessible categories: The foundations of categorical model theory_ Contemporary Mathematics 104.
+American Mathematical Society, Rhode Island, 1989.1989.

-Michael Barr and Charles Wells, [[Toposes, Triples and Theories]], Originally published by:
+* Michael Barr and Charles Wells, [[Toposes, Triples and Theories]], Originally published by:
 Springer-Verlag, New York, 1985, republished in:
 [[Reprints]] in [Theory and Applications of Categories, No. 12 (2005) pp. 1-287](http://www.tac.mta.ca/tac/reprints/articles/12/tr12abs.html)